-Credit Card Payment Program for Tax & Fee Payments – Frequently Asked Questions (FAQs)Open All Close All
+Credit Card Payments – Frequently Asked Questions (FAQs)Open All Close All

-Any tax or fee payer who is not required to pay by electronic funds transfer and has a Sales and Use Tax, Prepayment of Sales Tax on Motor Vehicle Fuel Distributions, Special Taxes and Fees, Fuel Tax or Consumer Use Tax Account and is also an active holder of a Discover Network, MasterCard, Visa, or American Express card.
+Any tax or fee payer who is not required to pay by electronic funds transfer and is also an active holder of a Discover Network, MasterCard, Visa, or American Express card.

 American Express, Discover Network, MasterCard, and Visa cards are accepted.

-No. You will have the option of paying by credit card or paying by check with each return or prepayment.
+No. You will have the option of paying by credit card or paying by any other payment method with each return or prepayment.
 The ability to pay by credit card has been established for your convenience.
-You may pay by check one month, and then by credit card the next month, and so on.

-If you are making a return payment or prepayment, you must mail timely the return and/or prepayment form.
-Be sure to indicate on the return or prepayment form in the space provided, that you made your payment by Credit card.
+If you are making a return payment, you must file the return timely.
+If you mail in your return, indicate that you made your payment by credit card in the space provided.
 For Consumer Use Tax Returns, enter your confirmation payment number.

-If I am registered to make my tax payments by electronic funds transfer (EFT), can I make my tax payment by credit card?
+If I am required to make my tax or fee payment by electronic funds transfer (EFT), can I make my tax or fee payment by credit card?

-No. If you are a mandatory electronic funds transfer (EFT) account, you cannot make your tax payment by credit card.
-This is because the law specifically defines the electronic funds transfer payment as ACH Credit, ACH Debit or fedwire.
+No. If you are required to pay by electronic funds transfer (EFT), you cannot make your tax or fee payment by credit card.
+This is because the law specifically defines the electronic funds transfer payment as ACH Credit, ACH Debit or Fedwire.
 Credit card payments are not included in the definition of the law.

-If you are currently a voluntary electronic funds transfer (EFT) account, you can make your tax payment by credit card.
+If you are not mandated by law to pay by EFT, you can make your tax or fee payment by credit card.

 Yes.
 There is no change in the current due dates of the prepayment or return payment.

 Returns – Yes.
-The fact that the payment was made by credit card does not relieve you of the obligation to mail the form.
+The fact that the payment was made by credit card does not relieve you of the obligation to file the return.
 If you do not file online or you are exempt from filing online, your paper return form must be postmarked on or before the due date to be considered timely.

 - Hazardous Waste accounts – There is a penalty of 10% of the amount of tax due for a late prepayment form even if the payment is timely.